julakshah/visual-slam/README.md

 With the dependencies installed, the main pipeline can be run with `python main.py`.
 This, by default, operates on the default camera stream `/dev/video0`.
 The source can be specified by the first command line argument after the script name: pass an int `X` to open the video device `/dev/videoX`, or pass a string to specify a relative path to an input video file.
 This will launch two windows, one of which displays a point cloud of recognized and triangulated keypoints together with camera frustums every frame, and the other of which consists of two adjacent frames of the video stream with a small number of keypoints matches highlighted via connecting the keypoints on each frame to each other.

+Note that the camera intrinsics are currently hardcoded as the matrix K, and will need to be changed for other video sources to be perfectly accurate.

 Additionally, passing a second, non-zero command line argument after the video source will specify that the algorithm should use OpenCV's ORB implementation, rather than our own.

 Our pipeline can also be compared to the existing pipeline we built off of by running `python third_party/slam.py third_party/test.mp4`.
 Note that the scripts within `third_party/` are not ours, and were taken from the [https://github.com/Akbonline/SLAMPy-Monocular-SLAM-implementation-in-Python?tab=readme-ov-file](SLAMPy-Monocular-SLAM-implementation-in-Python) repository on GitHub, which did not include a license.
 Our changes to these scripts have been minimal and consisted of adding print statements for debugging purposes.
 Additionally, we used the `test.mp4` video file in this repository for testing purposes.